 We cleared the annual Blessing of the Fleet and sailed down the York on several tacks.
 We came back on two broad reaches and then resumed speed.
-Adam put their son Jackson on the wheel for what turned out to be my best shot of the day.
+Adam put their son Jackson on the wheel.
+I took my best shot of the day.

 Back to Sailing

-A couple from Governor’s Land outside Williamsburg had three beautiful children along for what was feared to be a rain-out.
+A couple from Governor’s Land outside Williamsburg had three beautiful children along for what might have been a rain-out.
 Instead, the skies held and we went past three hours.

 Caroline Fornshell enjoyed getting back to sailing.
 She grew up in Eastport, Annapolis, made famous as a renegade community that “seceded” from the city.
 “My dad taught us on a 25 Cal and we later sailed in the Caribbean for a week at a time.
 Eastport had a different vibe from Annapolis.
-You weren’t supposed to go there.
+Don’t go there.
 My dad has since gone over to motorboats and now lives in Key Largo.”
-Earlier we talked about the osprey, and she said, “We were swimming in the James once, and when we got out on land we saw an osprey attack a moccasin snake right in front of us — and fly off.”
+Earlier we talked about the osprey, and she said, “We went swimming in the James once, and when we got out on land we saw an osprey attack a moccasin snake right in front of us — and fly off.”
+(Submarine!)